The Beginning of the End (30 Rock): Plot

-Liz (Tina Fey) begins to notice that Jack (Alec Baldwin) is green-lighting an exceptionally terrible lineup of new NBC shows like Homonym (a game show where a contestant must define the homophone of a given word) and God Cop (in which Jack himself plays God).
+Liz (Tina Fey) begins to notice that Jack (Alec Baldwin) is green-lighting an exceptionally terrible lineup of new NBC shows like Homonym (a word definition game show where every clue has a homophone, and the host inevitably responds to the contestant's guess with "It's the other one") and God Cop (in which Jack himself plays God).
 Eventually, she discovers that Jack is trying to "tank" NBC so that Kabletown CEO Hank Hooper will sell the network entirely to Paas, an Easter egg dye company that Jack sees as a more promising future.
 In the end, Liz agrees to work with Jack on "tanking" NBC so that Hank will sell the network.
 The two work together to make TGS with Tracy Jordan terrible.

 Meanwhile, Jenna (Jane Krakowski) asks Liz to be her bridesmaid at her upcoming wedding.
 Liz decides to apply Jack's "tanking" method to her bridesmaid duties, hoping Jenna will choose someone else once she sees Liz is terrible at the job.
 After Liz throws Jenna a disastrous bachelorette party, Jenna erupts with anger and begins to destroy Liz's apartment.
 Eventually, Liz is able to calm Jenna down.
 Liz convinces Jenna that Jenna herself is the only person truly capable of doing the job of bridesmaid.
 This inspires Jenna to literally become her own bridesmaid.

 Elsewhere, Hazel (Kristen Schaal) and Kenneth (Jack McBrayer) invite Tracy (Tracy Morgan) over for dinner.
 When Kenneth leaves the room to kill their dinner, Hazel begins making advances towards Tracy.
 In doing so, Hazel admits she was only dating Kenneth so that she could use him.
 She wanted to get close to Tracy, hoping he would cast her in a movie and in effect, launch her career in show business.
 This sparks outrage in Tracy.
 Tracy is a genuine friend to Kenneth, so he will not tolerate Hazel's selfish manipulation.
 A feud ensues between Hazel and Tracy, who both attempt to compete for the love and trust of Kenneth.